sundnes/python_intro/docs/errata.md

 have all been corrected in the source code files available here, but they are still present in the [published version](https://www.springer.com/gp/book/9783030503550):

+### Chapter 3
+* In the last code block on page 24, the first line of the interactive session is 'l[0] =2'.
+But the variable 'l' has not been defined, and this line has nothing to do with the rest of the example.

 ### Chapter 5
 * In the second code block on page 77, the f-string in the print statement includes the variable 'p' at the end.
 But 'p' is not defined, and should be replaced by 'r'